Khalid Irfan: Early life and career

 Irfan was born in Karachi, Pakistan.
 His father Irshad Ali migrated to Pakistan from Badayun, India in 1947.
 He received a master's degree in Urdu literature.
 He has two sons, Muhammad Waleed Faran and Hamza Shayan.

 Irfan has published five poetry collections.
-In several poems he has described social and political issues of his native country Pakistan and his adopted country the United States.
-He is in charge of the literary section of Urdu Times Weekly.
+In several poems, he has described social and political issues of his native country Pakistan and his adopted country the United States.
+He is in charge of the literary section of Urdu Times Weekly, said to be the first weekly Urdu newspaper in North America.